 It is no coincidence that archaeologists and anthropologists of the same generation were the first to argue against the pillaging of art-source nations for the Western market.
 Nor, sadly, is it surprising that their pleas for archeological protection were quickly co-opted by political leaders in those same source countries.
-Today, nationalist claims for exclusive control over ancient heritage trump international concerns for a humanist approach to history.
+Today, nationalist claims for exclusive control over ancient heritage trump international concerns for a humanist approach to history or archaeological interests.
 In no small part, this radical policy change is due to the work of a dedicated coterie of foreign service officers that built a virtually autonomous mini-agency at the Bureau of Educational and Cultural Affairs within the Department of State.
 There, the DOS’s Cultural Heritage Center dispenses grants to academics, exchanges personnel with archaeological groups and university departments, and directly coordinates with US Customs and prosecutors.

 Most importantly, by tightly controlling the membership, public access and even the information supplied to Presidential appointees at the Cultural Policy Advisory Committee, the Cultural Heritage Center has forwarded an exclusively state-centric, foreign-nationalist cultural policy agenda for the US.
 For the last twenty years, it has encouraged foreign states to seek import restrictions for cultural goods into the US, regardless of merit and often in defiance of the requirements set by Congress, closing off access to entire areas of the world to US art collectors and museums.